Diverticular disease and diverticulitis

 Diverticulosis is when there are diverticula in your bowel, but they're not causing any symptoms.

 Most people will get some diverticula as they get older, but most people will not get any symptoms.

 Symptoms of diverticular disease and diverticulitis

-Symptoms of diverticular disease include:
+The symptoms of diverticular disease include:

-- occasionally, blood in your poo
+- blood in your poo

-- get constant, more severe tummy pain
+- severe, constant tummy pain

-- have a high temperature
+- high temperature

 Tests for diverticular disease and diverticulitis